rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Downsampled.md

 k__Bacteria|p__Firmicutes|c__Negativicutes|o__Selenomonadales|f__Veillonellaceae|g__Veillonella|s__Veillonella_parvula|t__Veillonella_parvula_unclassified	9.97732
 ```

-You can see that 10.85% of the metagenome is predicted from organisms in the genus Veillonella.
+You can see that 10.85% of the metagenome is predicted from organisms in the genus _Veillonella_.
 Of those ~9.98% are assigned to the species _Veillonella parvula_, while ~0.88% are assigned to s__Veillonella_unclassified which means Metaphlan2 doesn't know what species to actually call them.

 **Q5)** What is the relative abundance of organisms unclassified at the species level for the genus _Neisseria_ in sample SRS015044?
 (Remember to use the grep command)